xiaolou86/shardeum-docs/docs/introduction/faqs/general.md

 ## Will the Shardeum network work with different wallets?

-Any EVM compatible wallet will work with Shardeum.
-Developers can also build new Shardeum wallets.
+Any EVM based wallet will work on Shardeum.
+Developers can also build new Shardeum wallets as a dApp utility on the network.